memfault/interrupt/_drafts/offensive-programming.md

 validate arguments is when I am building a library that will be used by people outside of my organization.
-In those cases, I would make the validation asserts optional, just as FreeRTOS does with their RTOS functions by allowing developers to define ``configASSERT` themselves[^freertos_asserts].
+In those cases, I would make the validation asserts optional, just as FreeRTOS does with their RTOS functions by allowing developers to define `configASSERT` themselves[^freertos_asserts].

 ### Resource Depletion

-Although using dynamic memory in embedded systems is sometimes frowned upon, it is often necessary to use it on complex systems that don't have enough static memory to go around.
+Although using dynamic memory in embedded systems is sometimes frowned upon, it is often necessary in complex systems that don't have enough static memory to go around.
 Even when dynamic memory is used, running out of memory should rarely occur.
 When memory is low, systems should adapt and put back pressure on any data flowing into the system and rate-limit memory-intensive operations.

 However, if a firmware _does_ deplete the dynamic memory pool, we want to know when and why it happened!
 It could be a memory leak or an accidental allocation that consumed most of the heap.
-Running out of memory might not be a show-stopping issue because the system _might_ recover, but if we are in the development or internal testing phase, we need to investigate this issue.
+Running out of memory might not be a show-stopping issue because the system _might_ recover, but if we are in the development or internal testing phase, let's find out why we ran out!

 To do this, we can add an assert inside of a `malloc()` function that verifies that the call did not fail.